SethSmigelski/under-the-weather/readme.txt

 Plugin URI:  https://www.sethcreates.com/plugins-for-wordpress/under-the-weather/
 Author URI:  https://www.sethcreates.com/plugins-for-wordpress/

-A lightweight and customizable weather widget, powered by the OpenWeather API, that caches and presents weather data with multiple style options
+A lightweight and customizable weather widget, powered by the OpenWeather API, that caches and presents weather data with multiple style options.

 == Description ==

 Under The Weather is a powerful yet simple plugin designed to display location-specific weather forecasts on your WordPress site.
 Built with performance in mind, it uses a server-side caching system (WordPress Transients) to minimize API calls and ensure your site remains fast.

 This plugin is ideal for travel blogs, outdoor activity sites, or any website that needs to display weather conditions for specific locations without the bloat of heavy, multi-dependency plugins.
 Under The Weather is completely "vanilla" on the front-end, meaning it does not rely on jQuery or any other JavaScript frameworks.

 **Key Features:**